iLert/docs/ilert-release-notes.md

 ### Improvements

-* Call routing: added mailbox transcription to incident details and made voicemail links easier accessible in the incident links section
+* Call routing: added mailbox transcription to alert details and made voicemail links easier accessible in the alert links section

 ## September 2020

 ### New features

-* Incident Actions
+* Alert Actions
 * Support for outbound connections in Call Routing Numbers
 * Support Hours for Call Routing Numbers